SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

         namelist_pisces_cfg:
           - namelist_pisces_cfg

-  The :kbd:`namelist_cfg` key is required to create the basic namelist for running NEMO-3.6.
+  The ``namelist_cfg`` key is required to create the basic namelist for running NEMO-3.6.
-  Other :kbd:`namelist*_cfg` keys are optional.
+  Other ``namelist*_cfg`` keys are optional.
-  At least 1 namelist section file is required for each :kbd:`namelist*_cfg` key that is used.
+  At least 1 namelist section file is required for each ``namelist*_cfg`` key that is used.

   See :ref:`NEMO-3.6-Namelists` for details.

-  For NEMO-3.4 the :kbd:`namelists` section remains a simple list of namelist section files, and construction of namelists for tracers, biology, etc. is not supported.
+  For NEMO-3.4 the ``namelists`` section remains a simple list of namelist section files, and construction of namelists for tracers, biology, etc. is not supported.

-* The :py:func:`SalishSeaCmd.api.run_description` and :py:func:`SalishSeaCmd.api.run_in_subprocess` functions now accept a :kbd:`nemo34` argument that defaults to :py:obj:`False`.
+* The :py:func:`SalishSeaCmd.api.run_description` and
+  :py:func:`SalishSeaCmd.api.run_in_subprocess` functions now accept a ``nemo34`` argument that defaults to :py:obj:`False`.
   That means that those functions now assume that their objective is a NEMO-3.6 run.

 * In the :py:func:`SalishSeaCmd.api.run_description` function,
-  the name of the argument that is used to pass in the path to the :file:`NEMO-forcing/` directory has been changed from :kbd:`forcing` to :kbd:`forcing_path`.
+  the name of the argument that is used to pass in the path to the :file:`NEMO-forcing/` directory has been changed from ``forcing`` to ``forcing_path``.
   This change affects both NEMO-3.4 and NEMO-3.6 uses of the function.

-* The :py:func:`SalishSeaCmd.api.run_description` function now accepts a :kbd:`forcing` argument that can be used to pass in a forcing links :py:obj:`dict`.
+* The :py:func:`SalishSeaCmd.api.run_description` function now accepts a ``forcing`` argument that can be used to pass in a forcing links :py:obj:`dict`.
   The :py:obj:`dict` must match the forcing links data structure described in :ref:`RunDescriptionFileStructure` for the version of NEMO that you are using.
   For NEMO-3.4,
   the default value of :py:obj:`None` will result in "sensible" default values being set for the forcing links.
   For NEMO-3.6,
   it is impossible to guess what "sensible" default values might be, so the default value of :py:obj:`None` is simply passed through.